 AU Patient Summary Implementation Guide

-0.1.0-cibuild - CI Build Australia flag
+0.5.0-cibuild - CI Build Australia flag

 AU Patient Summary Implementation Guide, published by HL7 Australia.
-This guide is not an authorized publication; it is the continuous build for version 0.1.0-cibuild built by the FHIR (HL7® FHIR® Standard) CI Build.
+This guide is not an authorized publication; it is the continuous build for version 0.5.0-cibuild built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/hl7au/au-fhir-ps/ and changes regularly.
 See the Directory of published versions

-Relationship with other IGs
+Relationship With Other IGs

 Page standards status: Informative

 • the FHIR standard is the foundation, which creates a common platform or foundation on which a variety of different solutions are implemented.
+References to the FHIR standard on this page include the HL7 International Core FHIR Specification, HL7 International Core Extensions FHIR Implementation Guide (Extensions Pack) and HL7 International HL7 Terminology (THO).

 • AU Base defines local concepts for use in an Australian context introducing relevant identifiers, terminology, extensions.